-Using a pool cover can cut down on cleaning and maintenance by preventing debris from getting in the pool.
-This cover won’t protect your pool completely from all debris, but it will also help prevent as much water from evaporating and retain heat within the pool itself.
+Using a pool cover can cut down on cleaning and maintenance by preventing debris from entering the pool.
+This cover won’t protect your swimming pool entirely from all debris, but it will help to prevent as much water from evaporating and to retain heat within the pool itself.
 A good pool cover is easy to deploy over your pool and can save you hundreds of dollars each year on professional cleaning surfaces.

 Fiberglass Pool Design Choices

-A freeform-shaped pool just means that it’s not linear and that it resembles a kind of lagoon or uneven shape that is perfectly at home in many modern backyards.
+A freeform-shaped pool just means that it’s not linear and resembles a lagoon or uneven shape that is perfectly at home in many modern backyards.
 This splashy-looking shape lacks symmetry and frequently employs dramatic curves that add a bit of fun but may also cut into the amount of swimmable space inside the pool itself.

 Kidney-shaped pools are also a good option for a more modern design, but it can be challenging to find a pool cover for this shape.
-Rectangular pools are another popular option for those looking to maximize their swimmable space, but these shapes can look severe in specific environments.
+Rectangular pools are another popular option for maximizing your swimmable space, but these shapes can look severe in specific environments.

 Fiberglass pool designs often incorporate steps, curves, seating, hot tubs, and other features like tanning ledges.
 It’s also not uncommon to see pools that range from a few inches deep to almost nine feet deep at their deepest point.